irtaza-freelance/my-web-projects/bmi-calculator/README.md

 # BMI Calculator

-A simple web app to calculate Body Mass Index.
+A simple web application to calculate Body Mass Index (BMI) using height and weight.

 ## Features:
-- Input height and weight
+- User input for height and weight
-- Calculates BMI
+- Calculates BMI instantly
-- Shows result instantly
+- Displays result on screen

+## Technologies Used:
+- HTML
+- CSS
+- JavaScript